docupainter/cs50x-special-english/README.md

 - 💡 Based on CS thinking, but no programming experience required
 - 🧠 Real-life tech-related topics with simplified language
 - 🔄 Suitable for **self-study**, **tutoring**, or use alongside CS50x
+- 📱 Mobile-friendly PDFs — easy to read on phones and tablets

 ## 🔓 License